Marina S. Ascunce

 Jennifer worked in the dermestid beetle colony lab from 2016-2017 while an undergraduate.

-Josh worked in the dermestid beetle colony lab from 2014-2018 before continuing to graduate school here at UF.
+Josh worked in the dermestid beetle colony lab from 2014-2018 before moving on to graduate school here at UF.
+Josh graduated in 2020.

 Roberto was a former preparator in the dermestid beetle lab until 2014.